avelino/awesome-go/README.md

 * [Fider](https://github.com/getfider/fider) - Fider is an open platform to collect and organize customer feedback.
 * [Flagr](https://github.com/checkr/flagr) - Flagr is an open-source feature flagging and A/B testing service.
 * [flipt](https://github.com/markphelps/flipt) - A self contained feature flag solution written in Go and Vue.js
+* [go-live](https://github.com/antsankov/go-live) - go-live is an ultra lightweight static-site and file server.
 * [go-proxy-cache](https://github.com/fabiocicerchia/go-proxy-cache) - Simple Reverse Proxy with Caching, written in Go, using Redis.
 * [jackal](https://github.com/ortuman/jackal) - An XMPP server written in Go.
 * [lets-proxy2](https://github.com/rekby/lets-proxy2) - Reverse proxy for handle https with issue certificates in fly from lets-encrypt.